itsarmaansoni/armbill/README.md

-# about
+# About
-a bill making solution for Arman Enterprises
+A bill making solution for Arman Enterprises.